CritFailMods/Icarus-Mods/README.md

 * Lantern and Biofuel Lamp - now require fuel to craft, but come fully filled with fuel (50% of a full tank to craft, but 100% full result)
 * Bulk crafting recipes added for numerous high-use items (ammunition, epoxy, resin, pastes, etc.)
 * Sticks from Wood recipe added to Mortar and Material Processor
-* Electronics now cheaper to craft and can be crafted in bulk
+* Electronics now cheaper to craft and can be crafted in x1/x10 quantities
 * Concrete Mix craftable in x1/x10 quantities
 * Fuel can cost reduced from 25 ingots to 10
 * Rope recipe added to Textiles Bench using Fur
-* Wood Composter - can now convert sticks to Biofuel so you have a fuel source earlier in game
 * Fertilizer from Fur - take that excess fur, throw it in the Wood Composter, and make some plant food!
 * Recipe cost reductions for various T4 crafting stations and items (mostly less Electronics)

 **GLASS BUILDINGS: >> (Only included with FHComplete) <<**
 * Now have the durability of concrete buildables

-**ENERGY NETWORK: (included with FHComplete and FHEnergy)**
-* Biofuel Generator & Solar Panels now support 50,000 units of power instead of 5k
-* Fuel cans set to x5 capacity
-* Biofuel-powered lights have larger capacity for fuel

 **ITEM REWARDS: (included with FHComplete and FHCrops&Carcasses)**
 * Grown crop yields increased